Five Kilometres from Leipzig

 Chosen Man Francis Cooper, a bit handy with a picklock, and always on the lookout:

-Last is Infantryman Tobias Moore with his mutton chops:
+Last is Tobias Moore with his mutton chops:

 Comments